ShapeShapa/next-js-typescript-scss-prettier-eslint-template/README.md

 git clone https://github.com/ShapeShapa/next-js-typescript-scss-prettier-eslint-template.git
 ```

-and then install the nececeary packages.
+and then install the necessary packages.

 ```zsh
 # if you use yarn